-SILEX FILMS also produces fictions, documentaries and short programs for TV.
-The shortcom Connasse (70×1,40’) which was broadcasted prime time in 2013-2014 on Canal+ channel was a very big hit in France.
-The Adventurers of Modern Art, a 6×52′ series mixing archives and animation written by Dan Franck and directed by French César Award winner Amélie Harrault together with Pauline Gaillard and Valérie Loiseleux, coproduced with ARTE channel, won many accolades and was sold to more than 30 countries.
-In 2016 the 12×7’ digital documentary series French Touch about the history of French electronic music was a hit on ARTE’s online platform.
-In the same collection, French Game about the history of French Rap music, was released online on arte.tv in April 2019.
-Stalk, a 10×23′ drama series by Simon Bouisson which will be broadcasted in Spring 2020 on France Télévisions slash, won two major prizes at Festival de la Fiction TV in La Rochelle in September 2019 : Best Director and Most Promising Actor for Théo Fernandez.
+SILEX FILMS produces dramas, and short programs for TV.
+Among them, the sketch show Connasse (70×1,40’) starring Camille Cottin, which was broadcasted prime time in 2013-2014 on Canal+ channel, was a very big hit in France.
+The Adventurers of Modern Art, a 6×52′ series mixing archives and animation written by Dan Franck and directed by French César Award winner Amélie Harrault together with Pauline Gaillard and Valérie Loiseleux, co-produced with ARTE channel, won many accolades and was sold in more than 30 countries.
+In 2016 the 12×7’ digital documentary series French Touch (Touche Française) about the history of French electronic music was a hit on ARTE’s online platform.
+In the same collection, French Game about the history of French Rap music, was released online on arte.tv in April 2019 and achieved great success too.

-Alumni of the Tisch School of the Arts/ New YorkUniversity, Judith Nora started her career in New York at MIRAMAX FILMS.
+Alumni of the Tisch School of the Arts/ New YorkUniversity, Judith Nora started her career in New York at Miramax Films.
 In 2004, she produced the documentary Torn Skin (La Peau Trouée) by Julien Samani.
-From 2005 to 2009, she ran the production department at AD VITAM where she produced Sangre by Mexican director Amat Escalante (Fipresci prize, Cannes Film Festival 2008), To Die Like a Man by Portuguese director Joao Pedro Rodrigues (Un Certain Regard, Cannes Film Festival 2009), Plein Sud by Sébastien Lifshitz (Berlinale 2009) and An American journey, in Robert Frank’s footsteps by Philippe Séclier, released in 2009 in the USA.
+From 2005 to 2009, she ran the production department at Ad Vitam in France, where she produced Sangre by Mexican director Amat Escalante (Fipresci prize, Cannes Film Festival 2008), To Die Like a Man by Portuguese director Joao Pedro Rodrigues (Un Certain Regard, Cannes Film Festival 2009), Going South (Plein Sud) by Sébastien Lifshitz (Berlinale 2009) and An American journey, in Robert Frank’s footsteps by Philippe Séclier, released in 2009 in the USA.